2012 United States Grand Prix

-Vettel's second place gave Red Bull Racing enough points to secure their third consecutive World Constructors' Championship.

 Report

 Background

 After a troubled construction period that saw a stop-work order issued in November 2011, and the threat of the race being removed from the Formula One calendar altogether, construction laid the final layer of tarmac on September 21.
 The circuit passed its final pre-race inspection on September 25, allowing the race to go ahead as planned.
 By comparison, the most-recent additions to the Formula One calendar – the Korea International Circuit in South Korea and the Buddh International Circuit in India – were only completed in the days leading up to their inaugural races.
 The event was not the first Formula One Grand Prix in the state of Texas- the one-off Dallas Grand Prix was held in July 1984 and the event was run in the extremely high temperatures of a Texas summer.

 Tyre supplier Pirelli provided teams with the medium and hard compounds for the race, with the hard tyre designated the prime compound, and the medium tyre the option compound.
 As a result of this, Pirelli's Paul Hembery predicted that the race would feature one-stop strategies throughout the field.
 The selection of tyres was criticised by teams and drivers for being too conservative and counter-productive to racing, though Pirelli claimed that this was a result of the highly-specific chemical makeup of the tarmac used at circuits hosting Grands Prix.
 After analysing data gathered in free practice on Friday, Pirelli admitted that the soft and super-soft compounds would have been better-suited to the characteristics of the circuit.

 The race saw the use of a single Drag Reduction System (DRS) zone, located along the back straight to facilitate overtaking into Turn 12.
 The detection point was located 1220 ft before the apex of the Turn 11 hairpin, with the activation point positioned 1050 ft after the Turn 11 apex, making the total DRS zone some 2130 ft in length.